givebest/langchain-js-summary-QA/README.md

-# langchain js summary & QA
+# langchain.js summary & QA

-## langchain js for long text summary and Q&A.
+## Langchain.js for long text summary and Q&A.

 ## Run